-Our mental health professionals work directly with residents using Pasadena Villa’s Social Integration Model.
-They observe them in actual social situations and incorporate these observations directly into the resident’s ongoing treatment plan.
-This individual, real life personalized attention makes the Pasadena Villa treatment experience more appropriate and beneficial for each of our residents, especially when compared to any other available adult residential treatment mental health services.
+Our mental health professionals work directly with clients using our unique Social Integration Model.
+They observe them in actual social situations and incorporate these observations directly into each client’s ongoing treatment plan.
+This individualized attention during real-life scenarios makes the Pasadena Villa treatment experience beneficial for each of our clients, especially when compared to any other available adult residential treatment mental health services.

-As one of the very first programs in the country to base its treatment upon social integration, our program offers support through a unique mix of individualized therapy and group residential programs with a clear focus towards achieving more independent living.
+As one of the very first programs in the country to base its treatment on social integration, we offer support through a unique mix of individualized therapy and group residential programs with a clear focus on helping our clients live independently.

 Our customized and compassionate residential psychiatric treatment is provided in therapeutic environments that promote well-being, recovery, and personal motivation.
 There are multiple levels of care available at each of our Pasadena Villa psychiatric treatment centers, each providing the highest levels of care and support and the closest amount of supervision needed.

 - Smoky Mountain Lodge in Sevierville, TN: Intensive Residential Treatment (RTC) and Outpatient Treatment: Partial Hospitalization Program (PHP)